wescpy/nebulous-serverless/multi/webgem/README.md

 #### Cloud Functions (GCF)

 Cloud Functions is a product generally used for microservices, simple functions, or short mobile backend requests, not entire web apps.
-As this is a_ basic _web app, I may try to it working on GCF, but at this time, deployments are not available.
-If it ever supports GCF in the future, the instructions will be similar to what's crossed-out below.
+As this is a _basic_ (single-function) web app, I may try to it working on GCF in the future, or more likely, on its 2nd-gen successor platform, Cloud Run Functions (GCRF).
+If I did, the deploy command may be similar to what's crossed-out below:

 1. ~~Create API key per instructions above.~~
 1. ~~Run `gcloud functions deploy genai --runtime PLATFORM --entry-point app --trigger-http --allow-unauthenticated`~~